mirage335-colossus/ubiquitous_bash/README.md

 In most user environments, the latest git repository code will provide the strongest reliability guarantees.
 Extra safety checks are occasionally added as possible edge cases are discovered.

 # Included Works
+* MAKEDEV .
+Obtained from Debian Stretch.
+For all details, see _presentation/MAKEDEV .
 * GoSu .
 See https://github.com/tianon/gosu .
 Binaries and signatures may be included in repository.
 License, GPLv3 .
 License text at https://www.gnu.org/licenses/gpl-3.0.en.html .
+* Firefox .

 # Future Work
 * Self-contained SAMBA server would provide useful virtualization compatibility guarantees if tightly integrated.
 QEMU seems to already include a solution using similar methods.